chadrey/rcMDL/README.md

 ```

 ## Router
-Router is wrapped around a container because it is more easily implemented in a driver for a DSP that can control many routers.
+Router is wrapped inside a container because it is more easily implemented in a driver for a DSP that can control many routers.

+It was determined to change he COMMAND API from `CIxOy` to `ROUTE-index,input,output`.
+That made it simpler to utilize the SNAPI function handlers.

 ```
 This module assigns these as default values: